minvws/nl-covid19-notification-app-website/_questions/en/4-melding.md

 featuredHomeText: If you have been near someone who later tests positive for coronavirus since you were near them, you will get a notification.
 summary: If you have been near someone who later tests positive for coronavirus since you were near them, you will get a notification.
 ---
-You will receive a warning after:
+You will get a warning after:

-- someone indicates, together with the GGD, via CoronaMelder that they are infected with the corona virus,
+- someone changes their status to positive in the CoronaMelder app (with the help of the GGD);
-- and you have been close to that person in the past few days,
+- and you have been near that person in the past few days;
-- and you had a total of 15 minutes of risky contact in one day.
-This can be contact with one person or several people.
-CoronaMelder does not know who they are.
+- and you have been at risk for a total of 15 minutes in one day.
+That could be contact with one person or with several people.
+The CoronaMelder app does not know who they are.

 You may also receive a warning after:

-- several people indicate, together with the GGD, via CoronaMelder that they have the corona virus,
+- several people change their status to positive in the CoronaMelder app (with the help of the GGD);
-- and you have been close to these people in the past few days,
+- and you have been near those people in the past few days;
-- and when added together you were close to these people for at least 15 minutes in one day.
+- and you were close to these people for at least 15 minutes in total in one day.

-CoronaMelder does not know who the people you meet are or where that is.
-For example, you were:
+CoronaMelder does not know which people they are, or where you were near them.
+For example, you may have been:

-- at a drink or dinner,
+- eating or drinking with somebody;
-- in a store,
+- in a shop;
-- waiting in line,
+- waiting in line;
-- travelling,
+- travelling somewhere;
-- exercising,
+- taking part in sporting activities;
-- working,
+- at work;
-- at school, and will be notified later.
+- at school.
+Later you will receive a notification.

-Several short contact moments in one day, for example at work and later in the store, can add up to 15 minutes and thus a notification.
-Did someone cycle past you?
-Then you will not receive a notification: you were only close to each other for a vey short while.
+Several shorter periods near somebody in one day – such as at work and later travelling somewhere – could add up to 15 minutes and you may therefore receive a notification.
+However, if someone cycles past you in the street, you will not receive a notification because you were only close to each other for a brief moment.